jd28/rollnw/tools/client/README.md

 different area reuses the Area tab; unsaved changes prompt for Save, Discard, or Cancel first.
 Home and Area cannot be moved or closed.

+Choose **Area** from the Project header's **+** menu, or run **New Area...** from the command palette, to create a native CAF area.
+The form accepts a ResRef, project directory, display name, tileset, width, and height.
+Dimensions are limited to 2–32 tiles and default to 4×4.
+The tileset list contains loaded SETs with an ungrouped flat tile for their default terrain.
+Creation never overwrites an existing area: it writes the complete file, refreshes project resources, adds the area to the project index, and opens it in the pinned Area tab.
+A failed write or resource refresh removes the file created by that attempt.

 Use **Ctrl+S** to save the active document or **Ctrl+Shift+S** / **Save All** to save every modified open document without switching tabs.
 Saving supports native CAF areas and JSON blueprints.
 If a document cannot be saved, it stays modified